lraj23/you-must-be-active/README.md

 ### Commands

 Since this bot runs a private channel, you can't just *join* the channel.
-There are also some other commands used for some other ways.
+There are also some other commands used for some other purposes.

 #### /ymbactive-join-channel
 This is the first command anyone'll run to get associated with this channel.
 This command adds the user to #you-must-be-active if they weren't already in it.
 If the user was just recently kicked from the channel, this command will tell them such and not allow them to join.